Next Start

 3. DC-TPI: Direct Current, Transistorized Pointless Ignition

-Regardless of the voltage type, alternating or direct, these systems trigger the spark plug to fire at precisely timed intervals, allowing the motorcycle to run.
+Regardless of the voltage type, alternating or direct current, these systems trigger the spark plug to fire at precisely timed intervals, allowing the motorcycle to run.
 Additionally, these ignition systems have the capacity to advance or retard ignition timing based on engine demand.

 In addition to the CDI box, other components of modern ignition systems include: